Aura

 Exploring novel navigator designs

-Low-fi sketches, physical prototyping and iterations in Blender and Aftereffects led to the final navigator design that allowed for maneuvers in 360-degrees.
+Low-fi sketches, physical prototyping and iterations in Blender and After Effects led to the final navigator design that allowed for maneuvers in 360-degrees.

 wireframing